expanse-zero/jill-blog/posts/The Game.md

 This is actually [phase 0](#PHASE-0---preparation-phase), but with the addition that some orders have already been distributed.

 #### PHASE 6 - commit
 This phase is similar to [phase 3](#PHASE-3---Division), but it is real.
 Meaning that all orders are sent to the constellations, according to the division decided upon, and they are taken out of the order pool.
 The bounty placed on the orders is placed in the auctioneer-bank by the clients.
-It shall be given to the constellatio broker if the constellation succedds in taking it, and retured to the client if not.
+It shall be given to the constellation broker if the constellation succeeds in taking it, and returned to the client if not.

 ### Game phases summary
 The game is never-ending, and the phases can run asynchronously even.
 But assuming a  linear game the phases would be something like this: